elementary-221b/baker-street/_posts/2024-09-26-Spotlight-VirusTotal.markdown

 ### 3. Log Enrichment (Small Business Config)
 If you run a local log server (like ELK), create a sidecar script that monitors outbound 443 connections.
 If an IP appears that hasn't been seen in the last 30 days, have the script automatically query VirusTotal and send a **Pushbullet** or **Slack** notification if the reputation score is > 10.

+VirusTotal for Beginners
+This video is a great primer for anyone new to the platform, as it walks through the basic interface and explains why security professionals rely on these aggregated results.